 You are an international student if you are not a U.S. citizen or permanent resident.

 When you send in your admissions application, you automatically will be considered for merit scholarships, whether you are a first-year or transfer student.
-First-year applicants may also apply for the Presidential LEEP Scholarship and the Global Scholars Program Scholarship, each of which require a separate essay.
+First-year applicants may also apply for the Presidential Scholarship, which requires a separate essay.

 If you wish to be considered for need-based financial assistance, submit the College Scholarship Service (CSS) PROFILE at the time you apply.
 We are not able to offer financial assistance to cover the full cost of attendance.
 Our admissions process is need-aware, meaning that we will deny an application on financial grounds if the CSS PROFILE indicates greater need than we will be able to provide through merit scholarships and need-based financial aid.